eartiaga/winesteam/README.md

   to `steam`, but it can be changed according to taste.

 * STEAM_SKIP: Instead of starting steam, perform an alternative action:
-  * yes: leave the container on stand-by
+  * wait: leave the container on stand-by (in case you want to connect by other means)
-  * shell: start an interactive shell
+  * shell: start an interactive shell (so you can temporarily tweak it)
   * cfg: run winecfg
-  * yes: execute the contents of $WINE_DATADIR/launch.rc, instead of steam
+  * yes: execute the contents of $WINE_DATADIR/launch.rc, instead of steam (useful to play other games with wine)
   * no: perform the default action (i.e. start steam)

 Troubleshooting